She is the first layperson and first woman to lead the Jesuit University of New York in its 181-year history.

 In late June, Tetlow joined a Fordham delegation to Rome, where she met with Arturo Sosa, S.J., superior general of the Society of Jesus; Cardinal Pietro Parolin, Vatican secretary of state; and Cardinal Giuseppe Versaldi, Vatican prefect for Catholic education.
 She also walked in the footsteps of Ignatius, the founder of the Society of Jesus, who spent 15 years in Rome.

-29. She believes Jesuit education inspires people to get into ‘good trouble,’ and it’s right in tune with the zeitgeist.
+29. She believes Jesuit education inspires people to get into ‘good trouble,’ as the late civil rights leader and congressman John Lewis used to say.
+And it’s right in tune with the zeitgeist.

 30. Fordham, she believes, is an antidote to an increasingly divided world.

 Tetlow has described the political moment as “treacherous,” with people “cleaving into tribes and drowning in polemic.”
 Fordham is a key to moving forward together, she insists.

 “If you were to design an antidote to a world that is increasingly divided, it would be a place that brings together the best and brightest from every corner of the Earth and teaches them to learn from each other,” she said.
 “It would be a place that believes in truth and works tirelessly to find it; a place that tries to solve the toughest of problems with science and technology and, most of all, by understanding humanity—what drives us, how we structure our communities and economies … how we build a common good with ethics, empathy, and faith.”